 Rev. Dear's protests seem spectacular (they once tried to disarm a nuclear device, for example) but they are merely glitz.
 In one protest they block a busy intersection during George H.W.
 Bush's inauguration to protest families being evicted from their apartments for not being able to pay their rent.
 No doubt, the eviction of families is a bad thing.
 This protest drew attention to the problem, but it sure didn't help anyone pay their rent, or get additional training to get a better job so that they would be able to pay their rent easier, did it?

 One of the common terms for a reverend is "pastor" - a term that means shepherd.
 Dear's superiors continually try to move him towards the role of being a shepherd that takes care of the flock - teaches, comforts, teaches the faith, consoles.
-Dear does precious little of that for any extended period of time (although he seems to have done an exceptional job in New York City of 9/11 and its immediate aftermath - but his lack of pastoring experience shows when he is shocked at someone asking him how to pray), except when directly ordered to by his superiors.
+Dear does precious little of that for any extended period of time, although he seems to have done an exceptional job in New York City of 9/11 and its immediate aftermath.
+His lack of experience as an actual shepherd of the flock shows when he is shocked at someone asking him how to pray.
+He demonstrates an unwillingness to be a shepherd except when directly ordered to by his superiors.
 He starts to help with some worthy projects and then, soon enough, he wanders off to go protest somewhere.

 Dear complains about the Jesuit leadership throughout, claiming they are blind to the true vision.
 It seems to me that he is being re-directed by everyone because he is the one that is wayward.
 Ironically, the book is published by Loyola Press, part of the very Jesuit bureaucracy he is so disappointed in.
 He claims they do not support him yet they publish his book...